anilkyelam/bus-crowd-wifi/README.md

 # BusCrowdEstimation
-Feasibility study on crowd estimation in public transit buses based on wireless traffic.
+A feasibility study on crowd estimation in public transit buses using wireless traffic.
 More details [here](./project_report.pdf).